100 signatures reached

 To: Minister for the Environment, Associate Ministers for the Environment

 Dear Minister/Associate Ministers

-I call on the Minister for Environment/Associate Ministers to undertake a review of the New Zealand Waste Management Strategy with a view to implementing recommendations as a matter of priority.
+I call on the Minister for Environment and Associate Ministers for the Environment to undertake a review of the New Zealand Waste Management Strategy with a view to implementing recommendations as a matter of priority.

 It has been noted that New Zealand lacks a comprehensive management framework for a problem that grows in literal weight in our landfills by the day.

 Therefore I want the Minister and Associate Ministers to:

 1) Give priority to the review announced by the Minister of the Waste Minimisation Act